YootTowerManagement/YootTower/README.md

 ### Emscripten MicropolisEngine Wrappers

-This is where the magic happens that binds the C++ MicropolisEngine simulator class and structures to JavaScript, so you can call back and forth between C++ and JavaScript, and implement the user interface and plug-ins in JavaScript:
+This is where the magic happens that binds the C++ MicropolisEngine simulator class and structures to JavaScript, so you can call back and forth between C++ and JavaScript, and implement the user interface and plug-ins in JavaScript.
+See the comments in the code for a description of the approach and design considerations:

 https://github.com/SimHacker/MicropolisCore/blob/main/MicropolisEngine/src/emscripten.cpp